sambourgault/coilCAM-docs/content/docs/tutorial/_index.md

 ### radiusShapingParameter
 The first optional parameter is the radiusShapingParameter, which shapes the radius of each layer.
 To create a star-shaped vessel, we apply a sine wave to the toolpath.

-<iframe src="https://sambourgault.github.io/coilCAM-js/simple-editor-index?folder=tutorial-quickstart&example=tutorial_2" width="100%" style="height: 40vh;" style="border: none;"
+<iframe src="https://sambourgault.github.io/coilCAM-js/simple-editor-index?folder=docs-web-tutorial&example=tutorial_2" width="100%" style="height: 40vh;" style="border: none;"
 allowfullscreen="" webkitallowfullscreen="" mozallowfullscreen=""
 title="Tutorial 2"></iframe>

 ### scaleShapingParameter
 The second optional parameter is the scaleShapingParameter, which modifies the size of each layer, shaping the profile of the toolpath.
 To shape the toolpath into a vase, we apply a sine wave to the profile of the toolpath.

-<iframe src="https://sambourgault.github.io/coilCAM-js/simple-editor-index?folder=tutorial-quickstart&example=tutorial_3" width="100%" style="height: 40vh;" style="border: none;"
+<iframe src="https://sambourgault.github.io/coilCAM-js/simple-editor-index?folder=docs-web-tutorial&example=tutorial_3" width="100%" style="height: 40vh;" style="border: none;"
 allowfullscreen="" webkitallowfullscreen="" mozallowfullscreen=""
 title="Tutorial 3"></iframe>

 ### scalingRadiusShapingParameter
 The third optional parameter is the scalingRadiusShapingParameter, which modifies the intensity of each layer, shaping the profile of the toolpath.
-<iframe src="https://sambourgault.github.io/coilCAM-js/simple-editor-index?folder=tutorial-quickstart&example=tutorial_4" width="100%" style="height: 40vh;" style="border: none;"
+<iframe src="https://sambourgault.github.io/coilCAM-js/simple-editor-index?folder=docs-web-tutorial&example=tutorial_4" width="100%" style="height: 40vh;" style="border: none;"
 allowfullscreen="" webkitallowfullscreen="" mozallowfullscreen=""
 title="Tutorial 4"></iframe>

 To make the base of the toolpath circular, we multiply the scalingRadiusShapingParameter by a linear function to decrease the intensity of the scalingRadiusShapingParameter near the base of the toolpath.
 Chaining together functions like this enables complex geometry that would be difficult to acheive with a single function.
-<iframe src="https://sambourgault.github.io/coilCAM-js/simple-editor-index?folder=tutorial-quickstart&example=tutorial_5" width="100%" style="height: 40vh;" style="border: none;"
+<iframe src="https://sambourgault.github.io/coilCAM-js/simple-editor-index?folder=docs-web-tutorial&example=tutorial_5" width="100%" style="height: 40vh;" style="border: none;"
 allowfullscreen="" webkitallowfullscreen="" mozallowfullscreen=""
 title="Tutorial 5"></iframe>

 ### translateShapingParameter
 The fourth optional parameter is the translateShapingParameter, which offsets the position of each layer in the form.
-<iframe src="https://sambourgault.github.io/coilCAM-js/simple-editor-index?folder=tutorial-quickstart&example=tutorial_6" width="100%" style="height: 40vh;" style="border: none;"
+<iframe src="https://sambourgault.github.io/coilCAM-js/simple-editor-index?folder=docs-web-tutorial&example=tutorial_6" width="100%" style="height: 40vh;" style="border: none;"
 allowfullscreen="" webkitallowfullscreen="" mozallowfullscreen=""
 title="Tutorial 6"></iframe>

 ### rotateShapingParameter
 The fifth optional parameter is the rotateShapingParameter, which rotates each layer in the form.
-<iframe src="https://sambourgault.github.io/coilCAM-js/simple-editor-index?folder=tutorial-quickstart&example=tutorial_7" width="100%" style="height: 40vh;" style="border: none;"
+<iframe src="https://sambourgault.github.io/coilCAM-js/simple-editor-index?folder=docs-web-tutorial&example=tutorial_7" width="100%" style="height: 40vh;" style="border: none;"
 allowfullscreen="" webkitallowfullscreen="" mozallowfullscreen=""
 title="Tutorial 7"></iframe>

 ### thicknessShapingParameter
 The sixth optional parameter is the thicknessShapingParameter, which sets the speed at which the form will be printed, altering the thickness of each point in the form.
-<iframe src="https://sambourgault.github.io/coilCAM-js/simple-editor-index?folder=tutorial-quickstart&example=tutorial_8" width="100%" style="height: 40vh;" style="border: none;"
+<iframe src="https://sambourgault.github.io/coilCAM-js/simple-editor-index?folder=docs-web-tutorial&example=tutorial_8" width="100%" style="height: 40vh;" style="border: none;"
 allowfullscreen="" webkitallowfullscreen="" mozallowfullscreen=""
 title="Tutorial 8"></iframe>

 ## Preparing to Print
-### Adding a Base (WIP)
+### Adding a Base
 Before printing this vessel, we add a base to the toolpath.
-This base is constructed from two functions: baseFill and baseSpiral.
+There are two kinds of base functions: baseFill and baseSpiral.
 Construtcing a base from two layers with different toolpaths increases base stability, but three or more base layers dry slower than the rest of the toolpath.
+We can add a baseSpiral or baseFill layer individually, but the base function adds both to the toolpath.
-<iframe src="https://sambourgault.github.io/coilCAM-js/simple-editor-index?folder=tutorial-quickstart&example=tutorial_9" width="100%" style="height: 40vh;" style="border: none;"
+<iframe src="https://sambourgault.github.io/coilCAM-js/simple-editor-index?folder=docs-web-tutorial&example=tutorial_9" width="100%" style="height: 40vh;" style="border: none;"
 allowfullscreen="" webkitallowfullscreen="" mozallowfullscreen=""
 title="Tutorial 9"></iframe>

-The baseFill function accepts six parameters, which are dependent on the parameters of the form it will be attached to.
+The base function accepts six parameters, which are dependent on the parameters of the form it will be attached to.
-* `position:` The x, y, z coordinates for the center of the form.
+* `position` The x, y, z coordinates for the center of the form.
-* `path:` The toolpath of the form.
+* `radius` The radius of the form.
+* `layerHeight` Layer height (around half the nozzle diameter).
-* `nbPointsInLayer:` The number of points in the first layer of the form.
+* `nbPointsInLayer` The number of points in the first layer of the form.
-* `nozzleDiameter:` The thickness of the nozzle that will be used to print the toolpath.
+* `nozzleDiameter` The thickness of the nozzle that will be used to print the toolpath.
-* `radius:` The radius of the form.
+* `path` The toolpath of the form.

 ### Spiralizing and Centering

 Because every point in a layer is added at the same height, the toolpath has a "seam" where the nozzle jumps from one layer height to the next.
 To eliminate this effect, we pass the toolpath through the spiralize function, which accepts two parameters: the path and the layer height.
-As the path is currently centered at [0, 0, 0] (the upper right corner of the printer bed) we can move the path to the center using the centerPath function.

-<iframe src="https://sambourgault.github.io/coilCAM-js/simple-editor-index?folder=tutorial-quickstart&example=tutorial_10" width="100%" style="height: 40vh;" style="border: none;"
+<iframe src="https://sambourgault.github.io/coilCAM-js/simple-editor-index?folder=docs-web-tutorial&example=tutorial_10" width="100%" style="height: 40vh;" style="border: none;"
 allowfullscreen="" webkitallowfullscreen="" mozallowfullscreen=""
 title="Tutorial 9"></iframe>

+### Centering
+Last, we can use the centerPrint function to move the toolpath to the center of the bed.
+This function uses the micro potterbot bed dimensions ([280, 265, 305]) as default.
+This function has the following parameters:
+* `toolpath` The toolpath to adjust.
+* `posiiton` The x, y, z offset to add or subtract to the vessel's current position.
+* `bedDimensions (optional)` The current printer bed dimensions.
+<iframe src="https://sambourgault.github.io/coilCAM-js/simple-editor-index?folder=docs-web-tutorial&example=tutorial_11" width="100%" style="height: 40vh;" style="border: none;"
+allowfullscreen="" webkitallowfullscreen="" mozallowfullscreen=""
+title="Tutorial 10"></iframe>

 ## Generating GCode
 Once the form is complete, we can generate gcode using the generateGCode function.
-<iframe src="https://sambourgault.github.io/coilCAM-js/simple-editor-index?folder=tutorial-quickstart&example=tutorial_11" width="100%" style="height: 40vh;" style="border: none;"
+<iframe src="https://sambourgault.github.io/coilCAM-js/simple-editor-index?folder=docs-web-tutorial&example=tutorial_11" width="100%" style="height: 40vh;" style="border: none;"
 allowfullscreen="" webkitallowfullscreen="" mozallowfullscreen=""
-title="Tutorial 9"></iframe>
+title="Tutorial 11"></iframe>

 The generateGCode function accepts 4 parameters.
 * `path` List of points.